 Cilia and flagella have the same basic structure and differ only in that flagella are longer than cilia.
-Both are rooted to the cell at the basal body, which is a specialized form of a structure called a centriole.
+They also differ with exactly how they move and what cells they're found on.
+Both types of structures are rooted to the cell at the basal body (also called a kinetosome), which is a specialized form of a structure called a centriole.

 A basal body is a centriole, which is a cylinder-shaped structure composed of microtubules that in turn contain up to 13 protofilaments surrounding a hollow center.
+Basal bodies are the organelles needed to form cilia and flagella.
 The protofilaments are polymers of the protein tubulin.

 Microtubule Organizing Center

 The tubulin proteins in flagella and cilia are of the alpha and beta variety.
 As an MTOC, the basal body stabilizes the microtubules and supports their movement.
 The gamma tubulin of an MTOC joins with other proteins to form ring complexes that provide a binding site for the microtubules.

 The basal body transitions into a structure called an axoneme, which forms the skeleton of the flagellum or cilium.
 Within the transition zone, the C microtubules of the basal body terminate.
 The remaining nine sets of A and B tubules extend through the transition zone and help form the axoneme.

 Basal Body Functions

 Basal bodies perform several functions important to cilia and flagella activities.
 The nine basal body microtubules provide the template for building the axoneme.
 The basal body also orients and positions the cilium or flagellum, which is critical to the correct movement of fluids within the axoneme.

 Basal bodies regulate the entry of proteins into the axoneme and play a role in cell division.
 Any basal body malfunctions can lead to various diseases.